-If you look hard enough you can see the dressing on my stomach from having my belly button stitched up!
-If you haven’t read part one click here before reading this.
+So, here I am talking about periods again, its part two of my period post.
+I’m getting a stomach ache just thinking about it.
+In fact, if you look hard enough on my pictures you can see the dressing on my stomach from having my belly button stitched up, which explains the stomach pain.
+If you haven’t read part one of my period post where I talk about my awful symptoms and journey with diagnosis, click here before reading this.

 After visiting the gynaecologist and hearing all my options I was pretty freaked out to say the least.
 The thought of any kind of surgery where I would be put under anaesthetic sent my anxiety wild.

 The gynae also told me that if I were to go ahead with the surgery it would be beneficial to have the coil put in after it as this is thought to lessen period symtoms and would also stop the endometriosis tissue coming back.